callumacrae/macr.ae/articles/covid-tracker-vue-part-two.md

 image: covid-tracker.png
 ---

-This is part of of a two-part mini-series about how you can use Vue and SVG to build an animated COVID-19 tracker.
+This is part of two a two-part mini-series about how you can use Vue and SVG to build an animated COVID-19 tracker.

 - [Part one](/article/covid-tracker-vue-part-one) contained a brief primer to